 The majority of people will agree that in order to be considered a high-quality referral-worthy business you must have great customer service.

 To have great customer service you need to do things like:

 - Know Your Product or Service.

 - Be Friendly.

 - Say Thank You.

 - Ask for Feedback.

 And yet when it comes to the internet the majority of small business owners skip right over this step on the pursuit of easy leads for their business.
-To be fair, though, skipping over your online customer service duties is pretty easy to do when everything online selling you about digital marketing only talks about the potential benefit of more leads, sales, customers, and a thriving business.
+To be fair, though, skipping over your online customer service duties is pretty easy to do when everything online selling you about digital marketing only talks about the potential benefit of more leads, sales, customers, and a thriving business sold on fear and scarcity.
 Nobody is talking about the other potential outcome of wasted time and money; and yet the majority of small business owners are wasting their time and money while also providing a less rounded service to their customers.

 So now that the digital marketing gold rush is over, it’s going to take real work consistently over periods of time for any small and local business to reap the rewards of more leads from their digital marketing efforts.